Kepmon/task-manager/README.md

   * I should have one main `users` collection
   * At the same time I shouldn't fetch them all to the Frontend to "pick" only the user that is currently logged in
-  * Fortunately, the firebase's watcher onAuthStateChanged function could help me with that because it accepts the user object as a parameter and that contains the user id
+  * Fortunately, the firebase's watcher onAuthStateChanged function could help me with that because it accepts the user object as a parameter and this one contains the user id
   * Having this id, I could use it for fetching the rest of the data that is stored as **subcollections**, meaning:
     - the `users` collection contains all user object
     - a `user` object contains the `boards` subcollection